RajaMuneerBaigal/kubernetes-intro/README.md

 ### Inspecting Kubernetes Resources
 It is very important when dealing with deployments/pods/services to know the status of that, how is it running,what resources it is creating,Is there any failure in creating resources.
 So to inspect kubernetes resources Kubectl provides us with the following commands.
 - **kubectl get**: Used to get information about pods,deployments,replicasets,services and so on.
-It has a weakness that it can only show one resource at a time.

     **Usage**:

     kubectl get services

     kubectl get --help for more on how to use it